Myth #7: The Insurance Adjuster Can Help You Better if You Record Your Statement

 There are certain times in a case when you will be required to provide information to an insurance company.
 If you provide information any other time, then you are giving that much more ammunition to the insurance company for them to use against you.
 Your insurance adjuster is not asking for information from you to help you.
 He is asking for this information to help him beat you.
 It’s that simple.

 If it is time to speak with an insurance company, Jon Ostroff will make sure you are prepared and ready to do this.
 Jon will make sure that you understand how the information process works before you are in the middle of it.
 Your insurance adjuster has a team of lawyers guiding him.
-You need Ostroff Injury Law to guide you.
+You need Ostroff Godshall Injury and Accident Lawyers to guide you.

-You need Ostroff Injury Law to guide you.
+You need Ostroff Godshall Injury and Accident Lawyers to guide you.